 For details on how Work Experience Services can benefit a customer, refer to VR-SFP Chapter 14: Work Experience Services.

-When a single work experience must exceed 12 weeks to meet the customer's individualized needs, the VR counselor must document the reason for the extension in a case note and obtain approval from the VR Manager.
+When a single work experience must exceed 12 weeks to meet the customer's individualized needs, the VR counselor must document the reason for the extension in a case note and obtain approval from the VR Supervisor.
 The case note must include the goals to be achieved and the number of additional weeks that are needed to meet the customer's needs.
-The VR Manager must document the required approval in a case note in ReHabWorks (RHW).
+The VR Supervisor must document the required approval in a case note in ReHabWorks (RHW).

 The following premiums are available for Work Experience Services.
 Refer to the links below for additional information: